 The mission of the Louis M. Detro Memorial Library is to support Great Lakes Christian College in its goal of preparing students to be servant-leaders in the church and world by facilitating the teaching, research, and lifelong learning of its students, faculty, alumni and area congregations and by assessing, anticipating, and providing essential resources, services, and instruction.
-To support this mission, the library maintains a book collection of nearly 60,000 volumes.
-Print subscriptions to periodicals currently number 162 titles.
-The Library also has a collection of 547 sound recordings, 959 film and video materials, and 945 microforms.
+To support this mission, the library maintains a book collection of over 60,000 volumes.
+Print subscriptions to periodicals currently number 141 titles.
+The Library also has a collection of 959 sound recordings, 843 film and video materials, and 945 microforms.
 All these materials can be searched using our online catalog located on the Library's website at http://library.glcc.edu.

-The Library has access to 41 online computer databases as well as 11 locally-owned databases in order to access periodicals, encyclopedias, dictionaries, full-text books and other references resources.
-With these databases, patrons of the Library have access to 8,488 full-text periodical titles.
-A list of these databases and the resources available in each of them can be found under the "Research Databases" link on the Library's website.
+The Library has access to 42 online computer databases as well as 11 locally-owned databases in order to access periodicals, encyclopedias, dictionaries, full-text books and other references resources.
+With these databases, patrons of the Library have access to 8,942 full-text periodical titles.
+A list of these databases and the resources available in each of them can be found under the "Find Online Journal Articles and Books" link on the Library's website.
 The Library maintains 6 computer workstations in the main lobby of the Library as well as 16 computer workstations in the adjacent Technology Center for patrons to be able to access these databases.
 Wired and wireless Internet access is also available throughout the Administration Building and dorm rooms for patrons to access these databases on their personal computers, and these databases can also be accessed off campus using the "Off-Campus Database Access" link on the Library's website.